armsp/active_or_passive/README.md

         - Flask
 ### Steps -
 * Run the flask server
+    - python3 voice.py
+* Open [localhost:5000/voice](localhost:5000/voice) in your browser.
-* Input a sentence in text box and press submit
+* Input a sentence in text box and press *submit* button
 * Get the result.
 ### Demo
 (Coming soon)